Aspects of daily life

 A child born in the Federal Republic of Germany can be issued with a residence permit ex officio, if at least one of the parents with legal custody has a residence permit, a settlement permit or a permit for permanent residence in the EC.

 Persons entitled to asylum and Convention refugees are initially issued with temporary residence permits.
-After three years, they then receive a permanent settlement permit, providing that the Bundesamt für Migration und Flüchtlinge previously notified the authority for foreign nationals that the foreigner's original reasons for fleeing his or her homeland still apply and the other conditions are met.
+After five years, they then receive a permanent settlement permit, providing that the Bundesamt für Migration und Flüchtlinge previously notified the authority for foreign nationals that the foreigner's original reasons for fleeing his or her homeland still apply and the other conditions are met.

 If as a foreigner, you have the legal status of a long-term permanent resident in one of the other member states of the European Union (EU) (national residence title of the other EU state with the name “Permanent residence in the EC” in the relevant official language), then normally you can get a residence permit for Germany if you want to stay in Germany for more than three months.
 The residence permit then entitles you to pursue an occupation, if the prerequisites specified for this in the requirements concerning the residence for occupational or educational purposes are met.
 The residence permit can also be revoked if the legal status of a long-term permanent residence is no longer valid.

 - Aufenthaltserlaubnis für Studierende aus Staaten außerhalb EU/EWR beantragen

 - Aufenthaltserlaubnis für Studierende aus Staaten außerhalb EU/EWR verlängern